tmard/SQLAlchemy/README.md

 4. Performed preciptiation analysis and station analysis in the following two subsections.

-**Preceiptation Analysis**
+**Preciptation Analysis**

 1. Found the most recent date in the dataset.
-2. Utilizing that date, retrieved the previous 12 months of precipitation data by querying the previous 12 months of data.
+2. Utilizing the most recent date, retrieved the previous 12 months of precipitation data by querying the previous 12 months of data.
-3. Selected only the "date" and "prcp" values.
+3. Selected only the "date" and "prcp" (precipitation) values.
 4. Loaded the query results into a Pandas DataFrame and set index to "date" column.
 5. Sorted DataFrame values by "date".
-6. Plotted the results by using the DataFrame plot method.
+6. Plotted the precipitation results over the last year by using the DataFrame plot method.
 7. Utilized Pandas to print summary statistics for the precipitation data.

 **Station Analysis**

 1. Designed a query to calculate the total number of stations in the dataset.
-2. Designed a query to find the most-active stations and list the stations and observation counts in descending order.
+2. Designed a query to find the most-active weather stations and list the stations and observation counts in descending order.
 3. Answered the following question: Which station id has the greatest number of observations?
 4. Designed a query that calculates the lowest, highest and average temperatures that filters on the most-active station ID found in the previous query.
 5. Designed a query to retrieve the previous 12 months of temperature observation (TOBS) data.
-Then plotted the results as a histogram with bins=12.
+Then plotted these results as a histogram with bins=12.
 5. Closed session.